 - You can manually create a restore point for plan files at any time.
 For more information, see Managing restore points. - You can optionally create a restore point before processing plan files.
-For more information, see Process Plan Files dialog. - Certain utilities in Axiom Software automatically create a restore point before performing their activity.
-These utilities include: - Create Plan Files (if existing plan files are overwritten) - Process Plan Files (when running a custom VBA utility) - Apply Calc Method Changes
+For more information, see Process Plan Files dialog. - Certain features in Axiom Software automatically create a restore point before performing their activity.
+These features include: - Create Plan Files (if existing plan files are overwritten) - Update Persistent Plan Files - Apply Calc Method Changes - Archive Plan Files